Chikayo-k/brain-kids/README.md

 The JSHint validator has no error.

-- However, there are warnings.
-The signupBtn and the StartPage variables are undefined.
-I can ignore them because these are used across 2 separate JavaScript files and they have already been declared.
+However, there are warnings.

-- Warning saying declared within loops referencing an outer scoped variable may lead to confusing semantics.
+Warning saying Function declared within loops referencing an outer scoped variable may lead to confusing semantics.
 I decided to ignore the warning as this was just a warning and it didn’t have any impact on the project.

 (game.js)